hplawski/SQL-Resources/README.md

 # SQL-Resources
--F R E E- Resources I used to learn SQL with no prior knowledge.
+<h2>-F R E E- Resources I used to learn SQL with no prior knowledge.</h2>

 📚 YouTube